Neurogeist/NeuroSpace/README.md

    - Visit https://sepoliafaucet.com/
    - Enter your wallet address
    - Request test ETH
-4. Connect your wallet in the NeuroChain interface
+4. Connect your wallet in the NeuroSpace interface

 ## Running the Application